Endometriosis breaks relationships, but it doesn’t have to break yours!

 Endometriosis breaks relationships!

-Why endometriosis breaks relationships?
+Why does endometriosis breaks relationships?
 There are many reasons for it, but it doesn’t have to happen to you if you take some steps to support one another.

 In my personal experience, being a partner of someone who suffers from two chronic illnesses, can be extremely challenging.